tytydraco/yessleep/out/A_dead_boy_has_been_hunting_me_down_my_whole_life_On_my_18th_birthday_I_finally_understand_why.md

 Wren didn't look like a ghost boy anymore.

 Death had dressed him in shackles of ivy, a crown of glass and bone forced onto his head, entangled in his curls.
 Death was torturing him.

-Wren’s flesh was its canvas, and every time I got away, he was punished, painting his failures across scarred flesh.
+Wren’s body was its canvas, and every time I got away, he was punished, painting his failures across scarred skin.

 I should have been running for my life, but I was mesmerised by each symbol cruelly carved into his neck.

 The boy did a slow head incline, like he couldn't believe I was standing in front of him.